cross country ski training page 1

 • 2nd Woman Overall in the Masters Category Age 30 and up (First in Class F30-34) 20K Classic at Royal Gorge

-• U.S. Masters Ski Association Nationals results:
+• U.S Ski Association Masters Nationals results:

 • First Woman Overall 25K Freestyle race